Neofyt/adoctorwhoquoteaday.com/readme.md

 <h3>Why ?</h3>

 <p>Because I am a fan !!
 And I thought I had to do something to celebrate the 50th anniversary of Doctor WHO.
-So here it is, a little site with no other pretention than listing some of the most famous or not so famous quotes of Doctor WHO.
-Each day a new quote is be published and you can navigate through all the already published quotes via the arrows (or by using the arrows keys (&larr; &rarr;) of your keyboard).</p>
+So here it is, a little site with no other pretention than listing some of the most famous or not so famous quotes of Doctor WHO.<br />
+Each day a new quote will be published <i>(hence the name...)</i>.
+You can also navigate through all the already published quotes via the arrows (or by using the arrows keys (&larr; &rarr;) of your keyboard).</p>

 <br /><br />